-Limitation on dividends and dividend equivalents: Any dividends or dividend equivalents payable in connection with a performance-based award will be subject to the same restrictions as the underlying award and will not be paid until and unless such performance goals are met.
+Limitation on dividends and dividend equivalents: Any dividends or dividend equivalents payable in connection with a performance-based award will be subject to the same performance goal vesting restrictions as the underlying award and will not be paid until and unless such performance goals are met.

 Administered by an independent committee: The 2016 Plan will be administered by our Board's Compensation Committee, which consists entirely of independent directors.
-The Committee may delegate its authority to a subcommittee or officer, as described in more detail below.
+Administration of the 2016 Plan may also be delegated to a Secondary Committee or, one or more officers as described in more detail below